-Fitbit Alta is an fitness tracker that in addition to having the most important functionality for everyday activity tracking has a couple of smart features.
+Fitbit Alta is an fitness tracker that has a couple of smart features in addition to having the most important functionality for everyday activity tracking.

 Ranked in these QuestionsQuestion Ranking

-For its size, the Alta fitness tracker has a huge display.
-The display will show steps, distance, calories burned, active minutes and sleep time.
+For its size, the Alta fitness tracker has a large display.
+The display will show steps, distance, calories burned, active minutes, and sleep time.
 You can switch between these by tapping the side of the display (there is no button).
-The Alta will also vibrate, notifying you of incoming calls, texts, as well as calendar alerts.
+The screen is easy to read at a glance while on the move except in bright settings.

 Pro Week long battery life